Who we are

 Preferred Therapeutic Approach

 Sharon’s therapeutic approach is integrative; the inter-weaving of various, best-practice psychology techniques and strategies to readily establish a therapeutic alliance with her clients, along with creating a safe, neutral and trusted healing environment.
-She uses a combination of psychological therapies, in collaboration with the client, including Narrative Therapy, Solution-focused Therapy, CBT, mindfulness, Schema Therapy, and psychodynamic principles.
+She uses a combination of psychological therapies, in collaboration with the client, including Cognitive-Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Narrative Therapy, Solution-focused Therapy, Acceptance and Commitment Therapy (ACT), and psychodynamic principles.

 Bridgette Stevenson is a registered Psychologist who has extensive experience working with a range of mental health issues across the lifespan, though particularly eating disorders.
 She practices evidence based and appropriate psychological interventions and considers the unique circumstances of each client.